Hitting the ground running with Caminao is meant to be easy as it relies on

 Digital Transformation & The Pagoda Blueprint

-- Ubiquitous, massive, and unrelentig digitized business flows cannot be dealt with lest a clear distinctionis is made between raw data acquired across platforms and the information (previously data) models ensuring the continuity and consistency of systems.
+- Ubiquitous, massive, and unrelenting digitized business flows cannot be dealt with lest a clear distinction is maintained between raw data acquired across platforms and the information (previously data) models ensuring the continuity and consistency of systems.

 - Once structured and refined, business data flows must be blended with information models sustaining systems functionalities.

-- A comprehensive and business driven integration of organization and knowldege could then support strategic and operational decision-making at enterprise level.
+- A comprehensive and business driven integration of organization and knowledge could then support strategic and operational decision-making at enterprise level.

 Such an information backbone set across architecture layers tallies with the Pagoda architecture blueprint well known for its resilience and adaptability in unsettled environments.